MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/setup-deploy-on-premises-pu12.md

     > [!NOTE]
     > Make sure that Always-On is set up as described in [Select Initial Data Synchronization Page (Always On Availability Group Wizards)](/sql/database-engine/availability-groups/windows/select-initial-data-synchronization-page-always-on-availability-group-wizards), and follow the instructions in [To Prepare Secondary Databases Manually](/sql/database-engine/availability-groups/windows/select-initial-data-synchronization-page-always-on-availability-group-wizards#PrepareSecondaryDbs).

-2. Run the SQL service as a domain user.
+2. Run the SQL service as a domain user or a group-managed service account.
-3. Get an SSL certificate from a certificate authority to configure Finance + Operations.
+3. Get an SSL certificate from a certificate authority to configure the SQL Server for Finance + Operations.
 For testing purposes, you can create and use a self-signed certificate.
-You will need to replace the computer name and domain name in the following example.
+You will need to replace the computer name and domain name in the following examples:

     **Self-signed certificate for an Always-On SQL instance**